FAQ

 Where are you from in America?

 I was born in Bennington, Vermont and my first home was a lovely colonial house on Monument Avenue that belonged to my father's family.
-But my parents were actually living in Los Angeles at the time, so we soon returned there, shortly after I was born.
-I moved to Roma–my mother's hometown–when I was 3 years old, and have lived in Italy ever since.
+But my parents were actually living in Los Angeles at the time, so we soon returned to California, shortly after I was born.
+I moved to Roma – my mother's hometown – when I was 3 years old, and have lived in Italy ever since.

-I update Aglio, Olio e Peperoncino regularly and keep three other blogs, Roma Every Day + Rome City Guide for Kids + Forchettine
+I update Aglio, Olio e Peperoncino regularly and keep three other blogs, Roma Every Day + Rome City Guide for Kids + Forchettine.
+I contribute my writing to my co-founded company blog Casa Mia Tours and am a regular contributer for the Italian and English Gambero Rosso magazine.

-I nurse my newfound love for photography, and collect new and vintage cameras.
+I also nurse a newfound love for photography, and collect new and vintage cameras.

-I lead food-oriented tours, thanks to which travelers come away with an appreciation for and understanding of the rich culinary tradition of Rome.
+I lead food and wine-oriented tours, and teach cooking classes, thanks to which travelers come away with an appreciation for and understanding of the rich culinary tradition of Rome.

 I am editing my second manuscript, while I wait for the book deal on the first one to happen.